Ross Field, U.S. Army Balloon School, Aerial View Looking Northeast. Courtesy of Arcadia Public Library

-Opened in 1918, Ross Field was built to train U.S. Army balloon observation troops for World War I. Anita Baldwin donated the land to the government in order to construct the balloon school (the site was part of Lucky Baldwin’s old Santa Anita racetrack.)
+The US Army opened in Ross Field in 1918 to train U.S. Army balloon observation troops for World War I. Anita Baldwin donated the land to the government in order to construct the balloon school (the site was part of Lucky Baldwin’s old Santa Anita racetrack.)

 The US Army Air Service trained their troops there in balloon handling, aerial photography, map-making, panoramic perspectives, observations, surveillance of ground fire and in ground tactics.
 The site of Ross Field is located southwest of the intersection of Santa Anita Avenue & Huntington Drive where the Arcadia County Park and Golf Course is now located.

 The lookout observer on the balloon used a telephone wire that ran from the observation balloon to the switchboard at the post headquarters where alerts would be transmitted to the Forest Service.
-The student observation camp stationed at Mt.
+A student observation camp stationed at Mt.
 Wilson also rendered lookout service by phone.
-A fire-fighting truck stood at the field, ready with ten soldiers in case of fire.
+Eventually, a fire-fighting truck was added to the field, ready with ten soldiers in case of fire.

-Soon, supervisor R. H. Charlton established a continuous day and night fire patrol of Angeles National Forest by both balloon and forest service.
+Supervisor R. H. Charlton established a continuous day and night fire patrol of Angeles National Forest by both balloon and forest service.
 The night patrol of the forest was conducted by forest rangers in canyons and trails.

 United States Army Balloon School at Ross Field–6 Balloon Panorama.
 Courtesy of Arcadia Public Library